Are you ready to have house sitters but not confident about who to choose?

 We’ve clocked in a lot of house sitting experience in the past few years, and we always pick the brains of pet owners to learn where they are coming from so that we can become even better house sitters – and to share that knowledge with others who are interested in house sitting.

 We have said again and again – communication is key in house sitting.
 It is important that you connect with people who see house sitting as an exchange – first and foremost.
+How else could the online community continue to thrive with happy folks on both sides (pets included!).

 But don’t fret yet!